con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 In order to relieve every affliction,
 So that all ignorance may be dispelled,
-I shall reveal this to all sentient beings
+I shall reveal this to all living beings
 According to each one's capacity.'
 (15)